NukaDiLucca/diluccadev/content/projects/HeartOnAdventure.md

 showInProjects: true
 ---

-The fisrt game I ever developed on a team, as well as my 2nd year at Drexel.
+The first game I ever developed on a team, as well as my 2nd year at Drexel.
 I programmed the game myself.
 Although it most certainly has a great number of bugs, I am still extremely proud of it.
 I remember fondly staying up in the Drexel Labs for days on end to make a very silly game work with a wonderful group of people.